KNyathi/DataParser/README.md

    ```shell
    docker-compose exec frontend bash
    ```
+6) Axios is used to connect frontend to backend
-6) Further instructions are available on each directory for both Frontend and Backend.
+7) Further instructions are available on each directory for both Frontend and Backend.